dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 endpoint */api/organisationUnits*, or you can use the *Accept* header *application/json+geojson*.

-Two parameters are supported: `level` (defaults to 1) and `parent` (defaults to root organisation units).
+Two parameters are supported: `level` (default is 1) and `parent` (default is root organisation units).
 Both can be included multiple times.
-Some examples follow.
+Some examples:

 Get all features at level 2 and 4: